How to Remove WordPress Sidebar from Any Page/Post (Manually + Plugin Method)

 Most modern themes have specific options on their settings panel to remove the sidebar.
-However, if you don’t have access to one, this tutorial is perfect for you.
-We will give you 3 actionable tips on how to remove sidebar from any WordPress page/post.
+However, if you don’t have access to one, this WordPress tutorial is perfect for you.
+We will give you 3 actionable tips on how to remove the sidebar from any WordPress page/post.

-The first method will remove the sidebar from your theme altogether.
-In order to do this, you need to edit your theme files.
-We recommend you to make a backup of your WordPress site and use the child theme, otherwise, you will lose all the changes you made.
+The first method will remove sidebars from your theme altogether.
+In order to do this, you need to edit WordPress theme files.
+We recommend you to make a backup of your WordPress site and use the child theme; otherwise, you will lose all the changes you made.
 This is because a child theme inherits all the functionality, features, and code from the parent theme without affecting the parent theme itself.

 Please also be aware that your theme consists of many templates.
-Therefore, you will need to copy all templates you want to edit from parent to your child theme and then edit every template with the sidebar in it.
+Therefore, you will need to copy all templates you want to edit from parent to child theme and then edit every template with the sidebar in it.
 For example, you may edit home.php, index.php, single.php, archive.php, page.php and so on.

 To find the template files, go to /wp-content/themes/your-theme folder.
 Pick one template you’d like to edit and copy them to your child theme folder.
 Then open template file and find this specific code: